Ashley Parker Angel: O-Town and Making the Band

+Solo career

 In November 2014, Parker Angel joined the globally award-winning touring version of the musical Wicked, playing the part of the male lead character Fiyero Tigelaar.
 His debut on the tour was at Chrysler Hall in Norfolk, Virginia for 16 shows, he has since gone on to perform at Detroit, MI, Durham, NC, Greenville, SC, Atlanta, GA and Miami, FL with the current Munchkinland Tour.
 He reprised the role in January 2016 in Charlotte for 3 weeks.
 He returned to the role once again on July 31, 2017, in the Broadway production and remained with the show through July 14, 2018.

 Acting (2009–)

-As a child, Parker was the voice of the main character Alex in the video game Lunar: The Silver Star and Lunar: Silver Star Story.

-In 2007 during his run on Broadway Angel began taking acting classes after finding acting during the show fun and challenging.
-In June 2009, Parker signed for his first major acting role as Carson Wheetly for the movie Wild Things: Foursome (originally titled, Wild Things: Criss-Cross) by Sony, filmed in Miami over two months.

 On June 20, 2009, Parker guest starred as pop singer Danny Starr in the "Danny Starr / Quinceañera" episode of the children's cartoon Handy Manny on the Disney Channel.
 In this episode, he sang an original song called "Twisty Turn Twist", which he co-wrote for the show.

-In late March 2010 Parker was cast in the role of Todd for family movie Pizza Man starring Frankie Muniz filmed in Los Angeles.
-Pizza Man was due for theatrical release in late 2011 but later released on DVD in 2014.

-In February 2011 Parker filmed his third movie Amelia's 25th, he plays the role of Jacob, the movie was first released on Video on Demand then DVD in 2013.

-In March 2014 Parker filmed a short in the Mojave Desert Trona, he plays the role of Tommy, the short incomplete, waiting for film festival releases.

 Mansions of Arcadia (2012)

-As of 2012 Parker has been working with Xandy Barry on a new joint Band project titled MOA standing for Mansions of Arcadia.
+As of 2012, Parker has been working with Xandy Barry on a new joint band project titled MOA standing for Mansions of Arcadia.
 He released a 20-second clip in January 2012 of their debut release "Don't Let Me Down".

+Turning down O-Town Reunion (2013)

+In 2013, Angel's bandmates from O-Town decided to hold a reunion tour, however Angel declined to join: "It was a difficult decision, but ultimately necessary to move on with the next chapter of my career."

 In 2014, Parker Angel confirmed that he was songwriting whilst being signed to EMI Publishing, he will be releasing a second album in the future, although the status of Mansions of Arcadia is currently unknown due to their official website and social pages no longer being active or online.
-2017– he now is acting on Broadway as Fiyero in Wicked at the Gershwin Theater.

-Personal life

-Ashley was engaged to model Tiffany Lynn after a five-year relationship which ended in June 2008.
-In 2005, Lynn gave birth to their son, Lyric Lennon Parker-Angel.
-Lyric is an actor who plays Lachlan Drake on American Horror Story: Hotel.
+Other works

+In 2023, Ashley Parker Angel competed in season ten of The Masked Singer as "S'more".
+He was eliminated on "Disco Night" during the Group A Finals and did an encore performance of "All or Nothing".